nuxeo/nuxeo-drive/docs/configuration.md

 | `max-sync-step` | 10 (int) | 4.1.3 | None | None
 | `proxy-exceptions` | None (str) | 4.0.0 | None | None
 | `proxy-type` | None (str) | 4.0.0 | None | None

+Other changes:

+- `channel` was set to "release" in 4.0.2.
+It then changed to "centralized" in 4.2.0.

 ## Command Line Arguments